Your web browser is outdated and may be insecure

 This toolkit is a collaboration between the Royal College of Nursing (RCN) and Public Health England to support and develop the role of nurses in the prevention of lesbian, gay and bisexual suicide.

 The nursing community makes an invaluable contribution to identifying and caring for individuals experiencing a mental health crisis, especially those at risk of, or experiencing suicidal thoughts.
-However, nurses themselves are considered a high risk group.
-We believe there are 6 key areas where action is needed to improve suicide prevention in England.
+However, nursing staff themselves are considered a high risk group.

 What to do if you are suicidal